MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 ### Create sites

 When a Microsoft 365 group is created from anywhere within Microsoft 365, a SharePoint site is automatically created.
 You can let all users create groups, only some users, or you can block group creation and manage it centrally in your IT department.
-For info, see [Manage who can create Office groups](/office365/admin/create-groups/manage-creation-of-groups).
+For info, see [Manage who can create Office groups](https://docs.microsoft.com/office365/admin/create-groups/manage-creation-of-groups).
 You can also use a naming policy for groups and set an expiration period so that groups that are no longer being used will be deleted.
-For more info, see [Plan for governance in Microsoft 365 Groups](/office365/admin/create-groups/plan-for-groups-governance?view=o365-worldwide).
+For more info, see [Plan for governance in Microsoft 365 Groups](https://docs.microsoft.com/office365/admin/create-groups/plan-for-groups-governance?view=o365-worldwide).
 If you allow users to create groups, you can also allow them to create team sites from the SharePoint start page and from OneDrive and manage default site settings.
-For info, see [Manage site creation](manage-site-creation.md).
+For info, see [Manage site creation](https://docs.microsoft.com/sharepoint/manage-site-creation).

 ![Site creation settings in the new SharePoint admin center](media/site-creation.png)

 ### Sharing

 To set up external sharing in your organization, you need to make sure that settings across multiple admin centers are set the way you want.
 Sharing with people outside your organization is enabled by default in SharePoint and OneDrive, but disabled for Microsoft Teams.
-[Configure Microsoft 365 to enable guest collaboration for Teams](/Office365/Enterprise/collaborate-as-a-team).
+[Configure Microsoft 365 to enable guest collaboration for Teams](https://docs.microsoft.com/Office365/Enterprise/collaborate-as-a-team).
 Set the external sharing level and the default sharing link type.

 ![External sharing permission levels for SharePoint and OneDrive](media/sp-collabguide15.png)

 ### Security

 - Design and deploy retention labels and DLP policies to protect sensitive and highly confidential files.
-[Learn how](/microsoft-365/compliance/protect-sharepoint-online-files-with-office-365-labels-and-dlp).
+[Learn how](https://docs.microsoft.com/microsoft-365/compliance/protect-sharepoint-online-files-with-office-365-labels-and-dlp).

 - Block or limit access from unmanaged devices, sign out inactive users on unmanaged devices, or allow access from only specific IP address ranges.
-For info about setting up identity and device-access policies to protect content, see [Policy recommendations for securing SharePoint sites and files](/microsoft-365/enterprise/sharepoint-file-access-policies).
+For info about setting up identity and device-access policies to protect content, see [Policy recommendations for securing SharePoint sites and files](https://docs.microsoft.com/microsoft-365/enterprise/sharepoint-file-access-policies).

 ![Access control settings for SharePoint](media/sp-collabguide16.png)

 ### Storage

 By default, file storage for team sites is managed automatically.
-If you prefer to control storage manually, see [Manage site storage limits](manage-site-collection-storage-limits.md).
-For info about setting the default storage space for individual libraries in OneDrive, see [Set the default storage space for OneDrive users](/onedrive/set-default-storage-space).
-For information about the amount of storage that comes with your plan, see [SharePoint limits](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).
+If you prefer to control storage manually, see [Manage site storage limits](https://docs.microsoft.com/sharepoint/manage-site-collection-storage-limits).
+For info about setting the default storage space for individual libraries in OneDrive, see [Set the default storage space for OneDrive users](https://docs.microsoft.com/onedrive/set-default-storage-space).
+For information about the amount of storage that comes with your plan, see [SharePoint Online limits](https://docs.microsoft.com/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).

 ![Managing site storage limits](media/site-storage-limits.png)

 ### Specify team site libraries to sync automatically

 To let users easily access team site files from File Explorer (as they might have previously accessed network file shares), you can specify particular team site libraries to sync on your users' computers automatically.
-To do this, use the OneDrive Group Policy object "[Configure team site libraries to sync automatically](/onedrive/use-group-policy#configure-team-site-libraries-to-sync-automatically)."
+To do this, use the OneDrive Group Policy object "[Configure team site libraries to sync automatically](https://docs.microsoft.com/onedrive/use-group-policy#configure-team-site-libraries-to-sync-automatically)."
 Your users need to be running Windows 10 and OneDrive Files On-Demand must be enabled.